EducationalTestingService/rsmtool/doc/rsmtool.md

 `rsmtool` requires the following input:

 - The data files for training and evaluation sets.
-The files must be in .csv format and should contain an id column, human score and feature values for each response.
+The files must be in .csv format.
+Each row should correspond to a single response and contain numeric feature values extracted for this response.
+In addition there should be a column with a unique id and a column with human score for each response.
+The column names are defined in the configuration file.

 - Configuration file in .json format with the description of the data and the model.
 See [config_file.md](config_file.md) for further information.